Heba-WebDev/Kryptonite/README.md

 ## Languages & Technologies

-NestJs - TypeScript - Prisma (Postgresql)
+NestJs - TypeScript - Prisma (Postgresql) - Nodemailer - Swagger

+## Documentation of endpoints

+To have an overview of the current endpoints please browser to YOUR_BASE_URL/api.

 ## Installation